TOI-1452 b

-TOI-1452 b is a confirmed super-Earth exoplanet, possibly a water world, orbiting a red-dwarf star TOI-1452 about 100 light-years away in the Draco constellation.
+TOI-1452 b is a confirmed super-Earth exoplanet, possibly a water world, orbiting a red dwarf star TOI-1452 about 100 light-years away in the Draco constellation.
 The exoplanet is about 70% larger in diameter than Earth, and roughly five times as massive.

 System

 The TOI-1452 star system is 99 light-years away from Earth, located in the constellation of Draco.
 It is a binary pair of dim red dwarf stars separated by only 96 astronomical units (AU).
 A notable feature of this system is the presence of an exoplanet around one of the stars, designated as TOI-1452 b.
-It is two M4 dwarf stars that were observed by TESS as a priority, since they are on the cool dwarf list, a list of high-priority orange-red and red dwarf stars, that was uploaded to TESS.
+It is two M dwarf stars that were observed by TESS as a priority, since they are on the cool dwarf list, a list of high-priority red dwarf stars, that was uploaded to TESS.
 It is a flare star, with a flare observed by TESS where the star brightened by 5%.
 The secondary star is often distinguished from the first with the name "TOI-1760".